Open post

 Later that same year, Harry was arrested in Cincinnati.
 Then arrested in 1905 in Cleveland, and 1906 in Arkansas.
 Then in 1908, he appeared in New Orleans.

-Per the Time Democrat issued November 24, 1908, “Homer is said to have had his picture in the local rogue's gallery, and has been arrested in various cities in connection with wire-tapping, pocket-picking and other alleged crooked work” at which point Harry insisted that “he had stopped off [in New Orleans] only a few hours while en route to San Antonio, Texas.”
+Per the Time Democrat issued November 24, 1908, “Homer is said to have had his picture in the local rogue's gallery, and has been arrested in various cities in connection with wire-tapping, pocket-picking and other alleged crooked work” at which point Harry insisted that “he had stopped off [in New Orleans] only a few hours while en routeto San Antonio, Texas."

-Anyway.
-Harry never divulged details about how he survived the sinking, other than his occupancy in Lifeboat 15.
+It is reported that Kid Homer never divulged details about how he survived the sinking, other than his occupancy in Lifeboat 15.

 [Doc then snuck him] a roll of bank notes, got him to furnish women’s clothing and hats.
 Dressed in these clothes, the three men hurried to the deck and leaped into a lifeboat filled with women just as it was being lowered.